jhucsf/fall2022/assign/assign04.md

 }
 if (WEXITSTATUS(wstatus) != 0) {
     // subprocess returned a non-zero exit code
-}
+    // if following standard UNIX conventions, this is also an error }
 ```

-Thus, the subprocess and notify its parent if its operation succeeded by returning a return code.
+Thus, the subprocess can notify its parent if its operation succeeded by returning a suitable
+return code.
+Remember to propagate error conditions up to the root process so it can
+report that the sort job failed using a non-zero error code.

 Note: You must wait on every new process you start.
 This means that every fork call should
 have a corresponding `waitpid` call.
 Failure to due this in a long-running process creates
 a "pid leak", and can lead to pid exhaustion and the inability to start any new processes
-on the system due to the accumulation of the "zombie" processes (yes this is the technical
+on the system due to the accumulation of the "zombie processes" (yes this is the technical
 term).
-While the kernel and the `init` process do clean up zombies after the parent exits,
+While the kernel and the `init` process will clean up your zombies after the root
-it is a good practice to ensure that you promptly deal with zombie program in your
+process exits, it is a good practice to ensure that you promptly deal with zombie
-program.
-We will be manually checking your code to ensure that you don't leave zombies
+processes in your program.
+We will be manually checking your code to ensure that you don't
-around while your program executes.
+leave zombies around while your program executes.

 ### Handling errors